Marble Arch: Park Lane widening

 Park Lane was widened as part of the Park Lane Improvement Scheme of the London County Council, and the Marble Arch became stranded on a traffic island.
-The scheme required an act of Parliament in 1958, and during the passage of the Park Lane Improvement Bill the possibility of providing an underpass instead of a roundabout was dismissed due to excessive cost and the need to demolish buildings on Edgware Road.
+The scheme required an act of Parliament – the Park Lane Improvement Act 1958 (6 & 7 Eliz.
+2. c.
+63) – and during the passage of this act the possibility of providing an underpass instead of a roundabout was dismissed due to excessive cost and the need to demolish buildings on Edgware Road.
 As part of the scheme, gardens were laid out around the arch on the traffic island.
 The works took place between 1960 and 1964.

 Still Water, a large bronze sculpture of a horse's head by Nic Fiddian-Green, was unveiled on the same traffic island a short distance from the arch in 2011.